Francis Xavier Pierz: Missionary

+Even though Christian hymn-singing was a new addition to Ojibwe culture, Fr.
+Pierz learned while travelling with Ojibwe Catholics through an 1838 Lake Superior gale that it had been enthusiastically embraced.
+He later wrote, "We contended with powerful waves, and we slipped up and down the storm billows as if over the roof of a long city.
+The ice cold water dashed above our heads in the front of our bodies from neck to heel.
+A European unaccustomed to such dangers would have cried with fright; my Indians sang joyous spiritual songs with good courage."

 On June 28, 1838, he reached Father Baraga at La Pointe, Wisconsin.
 After a friendly visit, Fr.
 Baraga persuaded Father Pierz to re-establish the mission at Grand Portage, Minnesota (now the Grand Portage Indian Reservation).
 The formerly great fur trading depot had declined with the removal of the North West Company's inland headquarters north to Fort William in 1803.
-The Ojibwa Indians living there had turned to commercial fishing on Lake Superior and selling their catches to the American Fur Company.
+The Ojibwa Indians living there had turned to commercial fishing on Lake Superior and selling their catches for a considerable profit to the American Fur Company.
 Pierre Picotte, a Métis who worked as an agent for the company, had been instructing local Ojibwe in the Catechism and preparing them to join the Catholic Church.
-Father Pierz's letters describe how impressed he was by the zealous Ojibwa embrace of Catholicism.
-They also reveal that, unlike local Protestant missionaries, Pierz preached and taught in the Ojibwe language and trained the Grand Portage parish choir to sing hymns in Ojibwe as well.
+Father Pierz's letters describe how impressed he was by the zealous Ojibwa embrace of Catholicism, particularly by teenaged boys and young men, which Fr.
+Pierz described as the complete opposite of what he was accustomed to as a priest in Europe.
+They also reveal that, unlike local Protestant missionaries, Fr.
+Pierz did not believe in the then commonly held idea that, "Indians must be civilized before they can be Christianized."

+In obedience to Pope Gregory XI's 1373 "règle d'idiom", a commandment for the Catholic clergy to communicate with their flocks in the local vernacular, instead of allowing the Church to become a tool of colonialism, linguistic imperialism, and coercive language death, Fr.
+Pierz preached and taught in the Ojibwe language and trained the Grand Portage parish choir to sing hymns in Ojibwe, almost certainly that he learned from Bishop Baraga's hymnal, as well.

+According to historian Fr.
+Robert Voigt, "Father Pierz was also the doctor for the Indians.
+He had his own homeopathic methods.
+When a smallpox epidemic broke out, and no regular doctor was available, the missionary sent for vaccine and personally administered it to some 900 individuals, Christians and Pagans.
+This he broke down prejudice and prepared the way for future conversions."